 If the Celtic Cross borrowed a pagan sun symbol, just as the Chi-Rho borrowed the pagan imperial laurel wreath, applying these to a Christian symbol were expressions of honor and reverence that should be seen in the context of the cultures that brought them forth.
 There are Christians who unfortunately see these vestiges of paganism as unholy.
 They ought to be regarded as the reverent tributes they were as these great cultures accepted the Gospels.
 The Celtic Crosses made at Iona and elsewhere from the 6th century onward were made by Christians for the Glory of God.
 Like much of what they did and believed, their pagan heritage influenced their art.
 The early Christians certainly were erecting neither phallic symbols nor pagan monuments in their own minds when they carved these splendid creations.

 The circle on the ringed crosses have been explained as a symbol of eternity as long as anyone can remember.
 It has meant that as long as the ringed cross has had meaning as a Celtic Christian symbol.
 But this is only the most common of several meanings.

 (c) copyright Stephen Walker April 17, 1996 All rights reserved.

 Note: I am very flattered that this article has become such a popular reference on the net.
-Lately it has been the most popular page on my website, which is mainly an on-line catalog of my Celtic jewelry.
+Lately it has been the most popular page on my website, which is mainly an on-line catalog of my custom designed Celtic jewelry including Celtic crosses and Cl.
 Since I wrote this piece 10 years ago, it has been quoted extensively on other sites, in some cases even copied entirely and not always with my permission.
 My understanding of the subject is a work in progress.
 I have learned a lot in the several years since this article was first published.
-Check out the links below for some updates.
 SAW April 18, 2006